BugZooOrg/genprog-tse-2012-bugs/wuftpd/README.md

 4. In general this one has given some trouble in the past, mostly due to default ftpd configuration on various machines; we have succeeded on various flavors of Fedora, but good luck to you.
-5. Patch: the patch disables verbose debugging output, but does not otherwise limit functionality.
-6. Requires limit60.
-7. The exploit is explored by a wuftpd-god, a program that dynamically probes a running instance of wuftpd to craft an attack string.
+5. The exploit is explored by a wuftpd-god, a program that dynamically probes a running instance of wuftpd to craft an attack string.
 It sometimes gives up.

 Files